klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 ### The Frame Pointer

-If the reader has experience of the x86_32 architecture, it's necessary to understand that the x86_64 architecture implements a completely different calling convention, which also affects how the stack can be walked back.
+If the reader has experience of how things work in Windows x86_32, it's necessary to understand that the Windows x86_64 ABI implements a completely different calling convention, which also affects how the stack can be walked back.

-In fact, while in x86_32 functions are implemented at the CPU level by using the extended base pointer (EBP), which effectively recorded the base of the stack frame (i.e., the return address to the caller), in x86_64 this is no longer used.
-Instead, the x86_64 architecture uses the stack pointer (RSP) both as a stack pointer and a frame pointer.
+In fact, while in Windows x86_32 functions are implemented at the CPU level by using the extended base pointer (EBP), which effectively recorded the base of the stack frame (i.e., the return address to the caller), in Windows x86_64 this is no longer used.
+Instead, the Windows x86_64 ABI uses the stack pointer (RSP) both as a stack pointer and a frame pointer.
 Due to the RSP relative addressing, operations that modify the stack pointer (i.e., PUSH, POP, etc.) are usually limited within a function body and usually reserved for prologue and epilogue codes.
 There are, of course, some exceptions to this general behaviour, such as dynamic stack allocations.